 Chairman: David T. Dekker

-Hiring Partner: Mariah Brandt (Firmwide Chair); Anne Lefever (New York); Kim Buffington (Los Angeles); David Lillevand (San Francisco); Armando Castro (Silicon Valley); Conor Civins (Austin); Brian Bodor (Washington, DC); Matthew Swartz (Northern Virginia); Carrie Bonnington (Sacramento); Rich Segal (San Diego)
+Hiring Partners: Mariah Brandt (Firmwide Chair); Anne Lefever (NY); Kim Buffington (LA); David Lillevand (SF); Armando Castro (Silicon Valley); Conor Civins (Austin); Brian Bodor (DC); Matthew Swartz (Northern Virginia); Carrie Bonnington (Sacramento); Rich Segal (San Diego)

 1st year: $180,000

 6th year: $280,000